Owner’s Representative

 Confirm commissioning of systems and overall project performance.

-Public projects often carry higher scrutiny, longer timelines, and more stakeholders than private ones.
+Public projects often carry higher scrutiny, longer timelines, and greater stakeholder involvement than private ones.
 Contractors and other professionals may not have specific expertise in dealing with a public entity.
 The OR helps:

 Maintain fiscal responsibility with taxpayer funds.